eastgenomics/genie_nhs_website/README.md

     python manage.py runserver 8080
     ```

-## Running for production
+## Running in docker (production)
-1. Build and run the docker container:
+* Build and run the docker container when database is ready (i.e. after db_importer.py was executed):
     ```bash
     docker compose up --build
+    ```
+* Build and run the docker container, and re-seed the database:
+    ```bash
+    docker compose --profile reset up --build
     ```